-In addition to the scientific objectives involved in the investigation and application of the methods, aspects of project-specific teamwork in research (from specification to presentation of the results) are also developed in this practical course.
+In addition to the scientific goals, such as the study and application of methods, the aspects of project-specific teamwork in research (from specification to presentation of results) are also worked on in this internship.

-The individual projects require the analysis of the task at hand, selection of suitable procedures, specification and implementation and evaluation of the approach taken.
-Finally, the chosen solution has to be documented and presented in a short presentation.
+The individual projects require the analysis of the set task, selection of appropriate methods, specification and implementation and evaluation of the solution approach.
+Finally, the selected solution is to be documented and presented in a short lecture.

-- Students can practically apply knowledge from the Machine Learning lecture in a selected field of current research in robotics or cognitive automobiles. - Students master the analysis and solution of corresponding problems in a team. - Students can evaluate, document and present their concepts and results.
+- Students will be able to practically apply theoretical knowledge from lectures on machine learning to a selected area of current research. - Students will be proficient in analyzing and solving thematic problems. - Students will be able to evaluate, document, and present their concepts and results.